machinelearningnuremberg/DeepPipe/README.md

 print("Test acc.:", score)
 ```

+### Collab Notebook

+You can try running DeepPipe in [this collab notebook](https://colab.research.google.com/drive/1uMJiHFn2hXwvm4KoJaOykz9lcXUKmY5A?usp=sharing).

 ## Advanced Usage

 For meta-training *DeepPipe* or testing other search spaces, you can refer to the folder `src/deeppipe_api/experiments/`.